 # Only players whose names appear on the official match sheet, prior to the commencement of the second half are eligible to play.
 A maximum of 12 players per team.

-# To be eligible for finals a player must have taken the court for a minimum of four (5) round robin games and been on the match sheet for those particular games.
+# To be eligible for finals a player must have taken the court for a minimum of five (5) round robin games and been on the match sheet for those particular games.

 # A player nominated to a team in the highest division on a competition night are unable to compete in a lower division on the same night of competition.*